By using this site, you agree to the Privacy Policy and Terms of Use.

 Lumbar and sacral nerves control lower body systems

-According to findings in European Spine Journal, sedentary behaviors reduce blood flow to spinal tissues, increasing inflammation around nerve roots.
-This creates a cascade where poor spinal health affects the organs and muscles those nerves serve.
+The original source notes that sedentary behaviors reduce blood flow to spinal tissues, potentially increasing inflammation around nerve roots.
 Understanding these connections is crucial for comprehensive patient care, as discussed in our clinical explainers.

 Key takeaways